tombenke/giri/README.md

 This is the main project of the Garden Irrigator (shortly giri) System.

+This is an umbrella project.
+It contains only the main specification and supporting materials, under the docs folder.
+Visit the [wiki pages](https://github.com/tombenke/giri/wiki) for furher information on the product.

+The intention with developing of this project is twofold:

+- Provide a real irrigator system that is useful in the everyday life.
-It is a case-study on how to develop simple, micro-services based, distributed systems, including:
+- The project can also serve as a case study on how to develop micro-services based, distributed systems.

+The case study includes:

 - specification writing,
 - designing,